 The first time I made this chili recipe, my husband went back for seconds.
 The next day, he had leftovers.
 I knew then that this was the best turkey chili recipe that I've made so far!

 This healthy dinner is now a regular in our family dinner rotation.
 I've made it dozens of times since, and it always gets rave reviews from friends, family, and readers!

 🌟What makes this the best Instant Pot chili

 Traditional chili recipes require the ingredients to simmer on the stovetop.
 Much like the traditional bolognese sauce that would simmer on your Nonna's stove all day long on Sundays, the meat, beans, and veggies in the chili would simmer for hours and create awesome flavor the longer they co-mingled.

-What’s extra awesome about the instant pot is that it speeds up that flavorful co-mingling process by pressure cooking, and gives you the same mouthwatering, complex, hearty chili in a fraction of the time.
+What's extra awesome about multi-cookers – like the Ninja Foodi and the Instant Pot – is that they speed up that flavorful co-mingling process by pressure cooking and shorten cooking time.
+And these kitchen tools give you the same mouthwatering, complex, hearty chili in a fraction of the time.

 DAIRY OR DAIRY-FREE: On its own, this is a dairy-free chili recipe.
 However, for add-ins and garnish, I have used regular cheddar cheese and regular sour cream for the dairy lovers in my life.
-I simply sub those out for dairy-free sour cream (Tofutti is my favorite brand) and dairy-free Daiya Cheddar Style Shreds.
+I simply sub those out for dairy-free sour cream and dairy-free cheddar cheese.